Van der Poel wins 3rd stage of Tirreno; Van Aert keeps lead - WHIZ News

 GUALDO TADINO, Italy (AP) — The classics riders are dominating the weeklong Tirreno-Adriatico race.

-Mathieu van der Poel claimed the third stage Friday with an authoritative sprint to follow up on wins from Wout van Aert and Julian Alaphilippe in the opening two days.
+Mathieu van der Poel claimed the third stage on Friday with an authoritative sprint to follow up on wins from Wout van Aert and Julian Alaphilippe on the opening two days.

 Van der Poel, the Dutch champion who won the Strade Bianche race on Saturday, edged Van Aert and Davide Ballerini at the end of the undulating 219-kilometer (136-mile) route from Monticiano to Gualdo Tadino.